-In this section we describe the input sections for the atom-centered basis set and the sposet for a single Slater determinant trial wavefunction.
+In this section we describe the input sections of sposet\collection for the atom-centered basis set.
+Here is an example of single determinant with LCAO.
 The input sections for multideterminant trial wavefunctions are described in Multideterminant wavefunctions.

-The basic structure for the input block of a single Slater determinant is given in Listing 3.
-A list of options for determinantset associated with this sposet is given in table4.
+Listing 8.6: slaterdeterminant with an LCAO sposet\collection example